Monterey County Bicycling Resources Directory / Bike Community Leaders

 See Complete Intersections: A Guide to Reconstructing Intersections and Interchanges for Bicyclists and Pedestrians (2010) and also Pedestrian and Bicycle Facilities in California: A Technical Reference and Technology Transfer Synthesis for Caltrans Planners and Engineers (July, 2005).

 (11b) Infrastructure – Cities of Monterey County

 Can’t bike all the way to (or make the return trip from) your destination?
-Refer to the bike-and-ridesection on this site.
+Refer to the bike-and-ride section of the Tips for Bicycling Monterey County guide.
 You’ll find tips there for making use of the Monterey-Salinas Transit System (MST) buses, and other bike-and-ride options, including bike racks for personal vehicles, trains, taxicabs, hotel shuttles, airport shuttle, corporation aviation, and rental cars.

 Watsonville?
 Yes!
 The MST goes out of county too!

 Bike-and-ride advocates would include just about everyone on this page!
 However, a particular vocal advocate of multimodal transportation, including bike-and-ride, is the Californian’s “We Could Car Less” columnist, MacGregor “Goya” Eddy. whose column is published online and in print on Mondays.
 She is a Salinas resident and an alternative mode traveler.
 Contact her by email at email@example.com or by postal mail: We Could Car Less, c/o Salinas Californian, 123 W. Alisal St., Salinas 93901.